Chris Walsh MBACP (Accred), Counselling, Relationships, Supervision

 I also offer online and telephone counselling where appropriate when distance is an issue.
 Counselling through Skype replicates many facets of being together in the room, but with allowances being made for some subtle differences.
 As in face to face counselling, Skype and phone sessions take place in an equally confidential and respectful setting.
 Please contact me if you are looking for this form of counselling and have questions on this process.

 I see clients Monday to Thursday, daytime and evenings.
-Sessions are by appointment; they last an hour, and are £45 for individuals, £55 for couples.
-Fees are payable by cash or cheque at each appointment.
+Sessions are by appointment; they last an hour, and are £55 for individuals, £65 for couples.
+Fees are payable by cash, cheque or transfer at each appointment.
 Counselling or supervision for trainees is £30 for day time sessions and £35 for evenings.

 For more information about where I am and how we could work, or just counselling in general, please view my website at www.chriswalshcounselling.co.uk.